 Need to know

-- Price isn’t always an indicator of performance – some budget brands perform well in our tests, while there are models costing $1500–$2000 that we don't recommend
+- Price isn’t always an indicator of performance – our tests show some budget models beat more expensive ones.

 No-one really loves doing the dishes, right?
 The great news is that a modern dishwasher uses far less water and energy than washing dishes by hand, particularly if you run full loads.

 "Buying the right washer can make a huge difference to your daily dishes," says our dishwasher expert Ashley Iredale.
 "On the other hand, a mediocre model can cause more hassles and have you picking food scraps off the forks after every wash, and no one wants that."

 Ashley takes 'doing the dishes' very seriously.